Head Coach Kevin Sneddon

 During the month of December that season, Vermont was ranked as high as third in the country in both national polls, giving the Catamounts their highest ranking in a decade.
 Vermont finished third in the nation in goals against average at 2.16 and won the Sportsmanship Award in Hockey East for the least amount of penalty minutes in conference play.
 In addition, captain Jaime Sifers '06 was one of seven finalists for the Hockey Humanitarian Award, given annually to college hockey's finest citizen.

 During the 2004-05 season, Sneddon led the Catamounts to their first 20-win season in eight years with a 21-14-4 overall mark, including 13 wins in ECAC play.
 Vermont was picked to finish 10th in the ECAC Preseason Coaches' Poll that year.
-Instead, the Catamounts finished fourth in the ECAC and were ranked as high as 10th in USCHO.com/CSTV Poll.
+Instead, the Catamounts finished fourth in the conference and were ranked as high as 10th in USCHO.com/CSTV Poll.

-He was named head coach in the summer of 1998, and in 2002-03 Sneddon led the Dutchmen to their first-ever ECAC home-ice playoff series.
+He was named head coach at Union in the summer of 1998, and in 2002-03 Sneddon led the Dutchmen to their first-ever ECAC home-ice playoff series.
 Union qualified for the ECAC playoffs in three of Sneddon's last four years with the Dutchmen.
 His career record at Union was 50-99-18 in five seasons.

-Sneddon's first recruiting class at Vermont produced the ECAC Rookie of the Year in goalie Joe Fallon and ECAC All-Rookie Team member in forward Torrey Mitchell.
+Sneddon's first recruiting class at Vermont produced the ECAC Rookie of the Year in goalie Joe Fallon and an ECAC All-Rookie Team member in forward Torrey Mitchell.

 Fallon, a sixth round pick in the 2005 NHL draft by the Chicago Blackhawks, finished his career ranked first or second in every major goaltending category at UVM.
 His 20 career shutouts rank second all-time in NCAA history and his 2.05 career goals against average is 11th best all-time in Division I. Fallon holds a total of 11 career, single-season, and freshman records at Vermont.
-Fallon signed a NHL contract with Chicago in April of 2008.
+Fallon signed an NHL contract with Chicago in April of 2008.

 In 2008-09, Viktor Stålberg became the fourth Catamount in program history to be named a finalist for the Hobey Baker Award, given annually to the top college hockey player in the country.
 Stålberg was also named a First Team NCAA All-American and signed a NHL contract with the Toronto Maple Leafs in April of 2009.
 He was the first UVM player to receive Hockey East First Team All-Star honors and ranked top-15 nationally in scoring with 46 points in his final season.